elf4j/elf4j-api/README.md

 2. At most one in-effect logging provider is expected.
     - The default configuration setup is to ensure only one provider JAR present in the classpath, or no provider JAR when no-op is desired.
-    - Otherwise, a system property `elf4j.logger.factory.fqcn` can be used to select the intended one among multiple providers.
+    - Otherwise, the system property `elf4j.logger.factory.fqcn` can be used to select the intended one among multiple providers.
 An intended provider absent from the classpath results in no-op.
     - It is considered a configuration error having multiple provider JARs in the classpath without a selection.
 ELF4J falls back to no-op in all error scenarios.